-Journal of Nonlinear Analysis and Optimization

-Vol. 15, Issue.
-1, No.10: 2024
+Journal of Nonlinear Analysis and Optimization Vol. 15, Issue.
+1, No.10 : 2024 ISSN :1906-9685

-ISSN :1906-9685

-Study of mechanical properties on partial replacement of cement with eggs hell powder in concrete
+Study of mechanical properties on partial replacement of cement with eggs hell powder In concrete

-J Lakshmi Sudha Asst.Professor,department of civil engineering, Vignan's Instituteof Information, Technology, Visakhapatnam, 530049, India, E-mail:lakshmisudha@vignaniit.edu.in

-BDurga Kalyani UnderGraduate, department of civil engineering, Vignan's Institute of Information Technology, Duvvada, 530049, India, E-mail: 20131a0120@vignaniit.edu.in.
+Bora DurgaKalyan Under Graduate, department of civil engineering, Vignan's Institute of Information Technology, Duvvada, 530049, India, E-mail:boradurgakalyani1234@gmail.com Chikati Paparao Under Graduate, department of civil engineering, Vignan's Institute of Information Technology, Duvvada, 530049, India, E-mail:chikatipaparao02@gmail.com

-CH Paparao UnderGraduate, department of civil engineering, Vignan's Institute of Information Technology, Duvvada, 530049, India, E-mail: 20131a0124@vignaniit.edu.in.
+BoyiLeela Sai Under Graduate, department of civil engineering, Vignan' sInstitute of Information Technology, Duvvada, 530049, India, E-mail:leelasai2908@gmail.com

-B Leela Sai Under Graduate, department of civilengine ering, Vignan's Institute of Information Technology, Duvvada, 530049, India, E-mail: 21135a0108@vignaniit.edu.in.
+DokkalaSyamalaUnder Graduate, department of civil engineering, Vignan'sInstitute of Information Technology, Duvvada, 530049, India, E-mail:syamaladokkala3@gmail.com

-D Syamala UnderGraduate, department of civil engineering, Vignan's Institute of Information Technology, Duvvada, 530049, India, E-mail: 20131a0132@vignaniit.edu.in.
+JamiLakshmi Sudha Asst.Professor, department of civilengineering, Vignan's Instituteof Information Technology, Visakhapatnam, 530049, India, E-mail: jlsudha91@gmail.com Abstract:

-Abstract:

-The primary material utilized in the construction industry is concrete.
-[1,2]The world's population is growing at an accelerated rate, which presents challenges for human habitation and waste management.
+The primary material utilized in the construction industry is concrete.[1,2] The world's population is growing at an accelerated rate, which presents challenges for human habitation and waste management.
 Due to population-based waste and restrictions on the natural resources that can be used to make concrete, the construction industry needs to pay more attention to using alternative materials that can be mixed with concrete to create new products with mechanical properties that are identical to those of conventional ones.

 Nowadays, recycling waste materials and reducing the use of regular sources is a popular trend.
-Concrete is produced in large quantities and serves a crucial role in construction.[3,4] Global eggshell waste is enormous.
+Concrete is produced in large quantities and serves a crucial role in construction.
+Global eggshell waste is enormous.
 Furthermore, as eggshell contains calcium, it can be used in concrete as a partial replacement for Portland cement.
 In addition to reusing leftover eggshell powder, the goal of this investigation is to investigate how well it performs in concrete when used as a partial replacement for Portland cement.
-[5,6]Eggshell powder is a common ingredient in many combinations, and it can be added to concrete at intervals of 2%, 3%, or 7% by weight of cement.
+[3,4,5]Eggshell powder is a common ingredient in many combinations, and it can be added to concrete at intervals of 2%, 3%, or 7% by weight of cement.
 Following a 28-day curing period, it is examined for its.

-For the manufacturing of concrete, the construction industry primarily relies on traditional ingredients like sand, granite, and cement.[7,8] The least expensive ingredient required to make concrete is cement, which is also severely lacking in many places, creating major issues with accessibility, cost, and environmental effects. the process also releases an equivalent amount of carbon dioxide into the atmosphere, which poses a serious risk to the environment in a number of ways. so the requirement for an OPC substitute is constant.
+For the manufacturing of concrete, the construction industry primarily relies on traditional ingredients like sand, granite, and cement.
+The least expensive ingredient required to make concrete is cement, which is also severely lacking in many places, creating major issues with accessibility, cost, and environmental effects. the process also releases an equivalent amount of carbon dioxide into the atmosphere, which poses a serious risk to the environment in a number of ways. so the requirement for an OPC substitute is constant.
 An effort is being made to reduce environmental damage and provide inexpensive concrete.